 Discover Balboa Park

+Visiting Balboa Park is one of the top things to do in San Diego.
 Balboa Park is the Central Park of San Diego, covering 1,200 acres just minutes from downtown.
-The park has at least a dozen museums, gardens, walking trails and the San Diego Zoo.
+The park has at least a dozen museums, gardens, walking trails, and the San Diego Zoo.
 There is so much to do in Balboa Park that you could devote one or more days to exploring all of the attractions here.
 If you are looking for hotels near Balboa Park, Inn at the Park is your closest option, but any of the Gaslamp Hotels or Downtown San Diego Hotels are within two miles of Balboa Park.

 Visit the Gaslamp District